 exiftool -all= SourceFile.jpg

-2.2) How to selectively delete EXIF Data from images
+2.2) How to Selectively Remove EXIF Data

 Now save the file as “RemoveJunkEXIF.bat” in the same folder where you saved the exiftool executable.
 You should now have two files in that folder.
 So, what does the above batch file do?
-It basically calls exiftool, removes all XMP Data, IPTC Keywords and image thumbnail from your file, while keeping the rest of the EXIF Data intact.
+It basically calls exiftool, removes all XMP Data, IPTC Keywords and image thumbnail from your file, while keeping the rest of the EXIF data intact.
 The option “-overwrite_original” makes the tool overwrite the file, rather than creating a separate file and renaming the original.

 Now click “Export” and make sure that you are not getting any errors.
 If the export succeeded and you did not receive any errors, you are all set!
-Next time when you export your images, this setting will be preserved and your EXIF Data will be correctly removed from your files!
+Next time when you export your images, this setting will be preserved and your EXIF data will be correctly removed from your files!

 Obviously, if you are on a different platform or placed exiftool in a different folder, just change the folder path above and everything should work perfectly!